-Homes built using a high proportion of components which are produced using modern and technologically-driven methods of manufacture, with this production often taking place offsite and the components then assembled onsite.
+Homes built using a high proportion of parts which are produced using modern and technologically-driven methods of manufacture.
+Production often takes place offsite and the components are then assembled onsite.

 Private rented sector

 Where homes are owned by companies or individuals and rented out to tenants at market rents.